Opinion: John Cleese is irrelevant – just like all of my old comedy heroes

 It’s hard seeing somebody you used to respect seem to try their hardest to become the exact thing they taught you to rebel against

-John Cleese is a particularly sad case, because if you go back and watch old Fawlty Towers or Monty Python, you don’t get any sense whatsoever that the man doing silly walks and summarising Proust will one day be most famous for complaining about “cancel culture” in the middle of a global pandemic.
+John Cleese is a particularly sad case because if you go back and watch old Fawlty Towers or Monty Python’s Flying Circus, you don’t get any sense whatsoever that the man doing silly walks and trying to refund dead birds will one day be most famous for complaining about “cancel culture” in the middle of a global pandemic.

 Cleese is always in the news now for getting upset about one thing or another, and most recently made headlines for tweeting “Can anyone (including BBC employees) tell me why the BBC has not shown Monty Python for a couple of decades?”
 It’s entirely possible that Shrek’s father-in-law was just having a bit of a senior moment and didn’t realise that a) Netflix owns the rights to the show now and b) the BBC has shown Monty Python several times over the past few decades, but fellow disappointment Graham Linehan weighed in with an answer that I think probably sums up what Cleese was fishing for: “They’d have to apologise for every other sketch.”